Chris3606/GoRogue/GoRogue.Docs/articles/howtos/grid-view-concepts.md

 For example, in the case of A* pathfinding, the algorithm might view a grid as a single boolean value per location, saying whether or not that location is passable -- this is the only data about a grid that the algorithm needs to function.
 By contrast, however, goal-map pathfinding might view each location in the grid as one of three values; clear space, obstacle space, or goal.
 Sense mapping is different still; it might view the grid as a double value per location, which gives its resistance to spreading values.
 While the data in these examples may be inter-related, each algorithm views the grid as a different set of values.

 GoRogue provides implementations of all the algorithms above (and more), and is designed to be a highly portable library that doesn't require the use of any particular code architecture or arrangement of data to function.
 So, its algorithms must view the grid in the appropriate way without any real knowledge of or guarantees about how the data is stored or acquired.
 For example, in the case of A*, its boolean data described above could be stored in a simple 2D array of boolean values.
-It could also be a boolean value out of some Tile or GameObject class which is stored in an array or spatial map; or, it could be acquired as the result of a complex operation operation such as ray-casting.
-One of the goals of GoRogue is to allow all these options (and any other that a user might create) to be valid, without necessitating code modifications, and without being difficult to use and requiring you to specify data in a particular format.
+It could also be a boolean value out of some `Tile` or `GameObject` class which is stored in an array or spatial map; or, it could be acquired as the result of a complex operation operation such as ray-casting.
+One of the goals of GoRogue is to allow all these options (and any other that a user might create) to be valid, without necessitating code modifications, and without being difficult to use and requiring you to duplicate data in order to specify it in a particular format.
 To accomplish this, GoRogue algorithms view the map via an abstraction called a "grid view".

 >[!TIP]
 >Although a relatively simple concept, the "grid view" abstraction is considered to be foundational knowledge for using GoRogue.
 All features of the library that implement an algorithm of some sort on a grid will ask for grid views as input, produce them as output, or both.
 We recommend that you, at minimum, familiarize yourself with the concept and some of the built-in implementations, before digging too deep into other features of the library like pathfinding and FOV.